-Transportation Standing Committee November 13, 2013 EXECUTIVE SUMMARY engagement models used across North America which allow members of the public to inform decision making related to public transit planning and operations.
+The Transportation Standing Committee directed staff to prepare a report which identifies ways in which citizens can advise HRM on public transit issues.
+There are a number of diverse engagement models used across North America which allow members of the public to inform decision making related to public transit planning and operations.
 These models include standing committees, project based advisory committees, sounding boards, issue specific committees, and technology based panels.
 Although these are not common in Canadian transit agencies of Metro Transit's size, depending on the type of information and engagement the Transportation Standing Committee would like to elicit from the public, any of the five models (or some combination thereof) could be implemented.